 Interested in learning more?

-Contact Director of The Center for Jewish Leadership Tal Rosen, who will meet you to discuss your goals and share how the Spertus MAJPS program can accelerate your career or empower your staff.
-Reach him at firstname.lastname@example.org or 312.322.1711.
+Contact Director of Enrollment Management for The Center for Jewish Leadership Anita Silvert, who will meet you to discuss your goals and share how the Spertus MAJPS program can accelerate your career or empower your staff.
+Reach her at email@example.com or 312.322.1707.